rbms-bsc/DCRMR/_pages/PPDM/Place-of-publication.md

 >Example:
 ><CITE>Philadelphia printed, London reprinted</CITE>

-<a name="4.201.8.6">4.201.8.6</a> If both the place of publication and [name of publisher](/DCRMR/ppdm/Name-of-publisher/) associated with an earlier manifestation appear together with the place of publication and [name of publisher](/DCRMR/ppdm/Name-of-publisher/) of the manifestation being described, transcribe each place with the [name of publisher](/DCRMR/ppdm/Name-of-publisher/) to which it corresponds.
+<a name="4.201.8.6">4.201.8.6</a> If both the place of publication and [Name of publisher](/DCRMR/ppdm/Name-of-publisher/) associated with an earlier manifestation appear together with the place of publication and [Name of publisher](/DCRMR/ppdm/Name-of-publisher/) of the manifestation being described, transcribe each place with the [Name of publisher](/DCRMR/ppdm/Name-of-publisher/) to which it corresponds.

 >Example:
 ><CITE>London : Printed for Knight and Lacy, Paternoster-Row ; Greenfield, Mass. : Re-printed by Ansel Phelps, and for sale by him at his bookstore, also by West & Richardson, Cummings, Hilliard & Co., Boston, and Wilder & Campbell, New-York</CITE>

 ## 4.201.9 Places of publication in multipart monographs

-<a name="4.201.9.1">4.201.9.1</a> If the manifestation is issued in more than one physical part, and the place of publication changes in the course of publication, give the place of publication of the later part(s) in a [note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [4.206.4.1](/DCRMR/ppdm/Note-on-publication-statement/#4.206.4.1)).
+<a name="4.201.9.1">4.201.9.1</a> If the manifestation is issued in more than one physical part, and the place of publication changes in the course of publication, give the place of publication of the later part(s) in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [4.206.4.1](/DCRMR/ppdm/Note-on-publication-statement/#4.206.4.1)).

 >Example:
 >Place of publication: <CITE>Stuttgart ; Tübingen</CITE>